-Choices range from near — Hotel La Rose is only a half-mile away from Russian River Brewing Company, and is a historic property built in 1907 with 47 boutique room — to just a bit farther — Flamingo Conference Resort & Spa is 1.3 miles away.
-All stays in the newly remodeled luxury rooms of the Flamingo include a breakfast buffet and free wine tasting passes.
+Choices range from near — Hotel La Rose is only a half-mile away from Russian River Brewing Company, and is a historic property built in 1907 with 47 boutique room — to just a bit farther — Flamingo Resort is 1.3 miles away.
+All Flamingo stays include a breakfast buffet and free wine tasting passes.

 Refreshed, you’re now ready for dinner.

-Steele and Hops Public House serves both local and global beers, celebrating the best of Sonoma County’s brewing scene and honoring some international favorites.
+Steele & Hops Public House serves both local and global beers, celebrating the best of Sonoma County’s brewing scene and honoring some international favorites.

 Rise and shine to a hearty breakfast.